Skip to Content

 45%

-If this loan were conventional, which allows a maximum DTI of 45% in most cases, grossing up income could result in approval.
+If this was a conventional loan, which allows a maximum DTI of 45% in most cases, grossing up income could result in approval.

 What Types of Income Can Be Grossed Up?